H4HWV2011/msjarvis-public-docs/thesis/22-identity-focused-retention.md

 - Tracks acts of service and resource finding (`community_service`)
 - Tracks whether she is maintaining continuity across sessions (`memory_continuity`)

+★ The `ms_allis_identity` count (357 documents across 3 patterns) is a verify-current value — the automated 24-hour promotion scheduler continues to add to this collection as new pattern instances are detected.

 ---

 ## 22.3 Identity Promotion Pipeline